ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

 3) Inheritance
 4) Polymorphism.

-# principles explained
+# Expanding Principles

 1) Encapsulation
 Encapsulation is an idea of bundling data and methods that work on the data within one unit.
 It is a mechanism of hiding of data implementation by restricting access to public methods.
-It reduce complexity and increase reusability.
+It reduce complexity and increase re-usability.

+2) Abstraction
-2) Abstraction   - It is about hiding unwanted details while giving out most essential details.
+Abstraction is about hiding unwanted details while giving out most essential details.
 It reduce complexity and isolate impact of changes.

+3) Inheritance
-3) Inheritance   - It is a mechanism in which one class acquires the property of another class.
+Inheritance is a mechanism in which one class acquires the property of another class.
 It will eliminate redundant code

 4) Polymorphism
 Polymorphism describes a pattern in object oriented programming in which classes have different functionality while sharing a common interface.
 It refers to the ability of a variable, function or object to take on multiple forms.
 Refactor ugly switch case statements